Information for Staff

 - Addressing COVID-related compliance requirements involving face coverings and social distancing: This helpful guide is intended to assist the UTEP community in achieving compliance and supporting a safe and healthy environment.

-- To help us ensure that our campus is safe for those who cannot work or study remotely, we are also establishing a Temporary Health and Safety Policy.
+- To help us ensure that our campus is safe for those who cannot work or study remotely, we have established a Temporary Health and Safety Policy.
 This temporary policy is effective immediately and will end when the University determines the threat of COVID-19 has subsided.
-One important part of the temporary health policy is a new health screening tool that is now available to all students, faculty, staff and visitors at screening.utep.edu.
+One important part of the temporary health policy is the health screening tool that is required of all students, faculty, staff and visitors each day they come to campus at screening.utep.edu.

 Protect Others, Report Illness

 Use screening.utep.edu to comply with reporting and screening requirements before coming to campus.

 Once we transition to limited campus operations and departments begin returning to campus, there may be employees who feel they fall into one of the CDC’s high-risk categories, or whose physician has recommended limited contact with others due to a serious health condition or injury.
 These individuals will need to go through the interactive Americans with Disabilities Act (ADA) process with the University’s Equal Opportunity Office to request an ADA accommodation by contacting email@example.com.